ShunZhang0816/FT-SEM/README.md

 install_github("ShunZhang0816/FT-SEM")
 ```
 # Usage
-There are two main functions in FTSEM package, one is FT_SEM for performing analysis based on family trios data with one offspring, another one is process_family_data to transform the data from PLINK1.9 to what the FT_SEM function needs.
+There are two main functions in FTSEM package, one is FT_SEM for performing analysis based on family trios data with one offspring, another one is process_family_data to transform the data from PLINK 1.9 to what the FT_SEM function needs.
 You can find the instructions by '?FT_SEM' and '?process_family_data'.
 ```
 library(FTSEM)